 Please read Leviticus 23:1-44

-Yom Teruah is the first day of the seventh month, the beginning of the 3 set apart days/times of the fall feasts and the future fulfillment shadow pictures of the coming of Messiah Yeshua.
-Just as Yeshua fulfilled (this word does not mean to abolish, it simply means to bring to a higher level of understanding) the Spring feasts (Passover, Unleavened Bread, Firstfruits and Pentecost), He will fulfill the 3 fall feasts at His second coming; these are Feast of Trumpets, Yom Kippur, and Tabernacles.
+Yom Teruah is the first day of the seventh month, the beginning of the 3 set apart days/times of the fall and the future fulfillment shadow pictures of the coming of Messiah Yeshua.
+Just as Yeshua fulfilled (this word does not mean to abolish, it simply means to bring to a higher level of understanding) the spring Appointed Times (Passover, Unleavened Bread, Firstfruits and Pentecost), He will fulfill the 3 fall Appointed Times at His second coming; these are Day of Trumpets, Yom Kippur, and Tabernacles.
 Likewise, the weekly

 Here is what scripture states about these Holy times of YHVH in Exodus 31:12-13 and in Leviticus.

-1. These feast contain Sabbaths, High Holy Days (kodesh- meaning set apart)
+1. These moed contain Sabbaths, High Holy Days (kodesh- meaning set apart)

 2. They are “convocations” in Hebrew "miqra" which means, “rehearsal”.
 It is a holy rehearsal.